The new TRPSI

 The Executive recognises that no one single Department has responsibility for rural issues and that all Departments have functions which can contribute to alleviating the impact of poverty and social isolation.
 The TRPSI Framework has been developed to provide a broad Framework within which Departments, other public sector organisations and the

 rural sector can work in partnership to develop new and innovative ways to help alleviate the effects of poverty and social isolation in rural areas, particularly among vulnerable groups.

-DARD recognises the remit that other Departments have in respect of rural areas and their responsibility to take account of the particular needs of rural communities when developing and implementing policy.
-The TRPSI Framework provides a mechanism which can assist other Departments in identifying and addressing the needs of rural communities by more effective partnership working with DARD and other organisations.
+DAERA recognises the remit that other Departments have in respect of rural areas and their responsibility to take account of the particular needs of rural communities when developing and implementing policy.
+The TRPSI Framework provides a mechanism which can assist other Departments in identifying and addressing the needs of rural communities by more effective partnership working with DAERA and other organisations.

 Benefits of the new Framework